2025 - Term 2, Week 6 Newsletter

 ✅ Purchase Over the Counter at Banksia Cafe

-OSHC Autumn 2025 Vacation Program - Out Now!
+OSHC Winter 2025 Vacation Program - Out Now!

 - Food & Drink: The service will provide a light morning tea and afternoon tea, but children are required to bring a packed lunch (preferably nut free due to allergies within the service).